kmcphail/SpatialDB/Report.md

 To answer our core questions, we created several example queries.
 Below are examples of the queries and results.

 		**QUERY**
-		-- A query to find protected areas with certain species.
+		-- A query to find accessible protected areas with certain species.
 		WITH local_sp AS (
 			SELECT eb.geom FROM ebd.ebird AS eb
 			JOIN census.county AS cn ON ST_INTERSECTS(eb.geom, cn.geom)